robb/Underscore.m/README.md

   Returns the last element of the array or `nil` if it is empty

 - `head(NSUInteger n)`
-  Returns the first `n` elements or all of them, or all of them if there a less than `n` elements in the array.
+  Returns the first `n` elements or all of them, if there are less than `n` elements in the array.

 - `tail(NSUInteger n)`
-  Returns the last `n` elements or all of them, or all of them if there a less than `n` elements in the array.
+  Returns the last `n` elements or all of them, if there are less than `n` elements in the array.

 - `flatten`
   Flattens the array.